 - Alternatively, plant them out 600mm (24") apart in a cool greenhouse border, growbags and / or large pots.

 Cover plants with fleece or cloches, or coldframe until plants are established.

 - Pinch out growing tips* when plants reach 300mm (12”) tall to induce more fruiting branches.

 * This task is optional, i.e. with some of the taller varieties this may not be required due the amount of fruit they produce naturally.

 Encouraging plants to produce more fruit may give you the desired quantity at the expense of quality.

 The reverse is generally true for low growing varieties.

-From Week 27: give a dilute liquid feed (potash) at two week intervals when the embryo fruits appear.
+From now on give a dilute liquid feed (potash) at two week intervals when the embryo fruits appear.

 Continue feeding up until the fruit changes colour.

 If grown under glass, lightly shade the glass during the hottest months.